amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 Run time:
 It will take some time (on the order of 4 minutes) to perform camera calibration, and then to perform all of the robot-world, hand-eye calibration methods (4 minutes more), though this varies by dataset and image size.

-INPUT FORMAT -- DATASETS TO BE POSTED SOON
-Required Directories:
-images
-internal_images
+INPUT FORMAT -- DATASETS ARE POSTED AT THE National Agriculture Library's Ag Data Commons, DOI is 10.15482/USDA.ADC/1340592 Access the datasets via link here: http://dx.doi.org/10.15482/USDA.ADC Required Directories: images internal_images